andrew-app/PCStockAU/README.md

 4. run python script mtask.py (on rpi: python3.x mtask.py)

 ## Config
 - To change the product to check stock status edit the urls list in mtask.py.(currently congifured with index [pccg,ple,msy,umart,ccom]).
-Make sure to insert the specific product page). <br />
+Make sure to insert the specific product page url). <br />

 -Time interval between each pass can be altered by changing value of sleep function in mtask.py default is 60 seconds. <br />